JessRudder/cli-project-week-guidelines-no-scraping-web-0217/README.md

   * The CLI should also respond to at least two more keywords of your choosing (these will probably vary depending on the purpose of your app, some might be "start", "search", etc.).
 2. Data Fetcher
   * The second class should fetch data and it will be in the `app/data_fetchers` folder
-  * This could be a [Nokogiri scraper](), in which case you should name it something like BuzzFeedScraper, `app/data_fetchers/buzzfeed_scraper.rb`
-  * It could also make API calls, in which case you should name it something like BuzzFeedAPICaller, `app/data_fetchers/buzzfeed_api_caller.rb`
+  * It could be an API calls, in which case you should name it something like BuzzFeedAPICaller, `app/data_fetchers/buzzfeed_api_caller.rb`
     * If you would like help from instructors when creating the class that makes API calls, the API you select must not require authentication (that means no Twitter, no Facebook, no Instagram, etc.).
 You can use APIs that do require authentication as long as you're comfortable knowning that instructors will not help you debug them.
   * Finally, it could also be a data parser.
 You could download CSV files, JSON, spreadsheets, etc. from the internet, add them to a  `lib` folder you will create, and have your data parser parse through the files and instantiate new instances of your model class or classes.
   * Note about data fetchers: They must instantiate new instances of your model class or classes.